Roof Types

 Unfortunately, slate is heavy–which means that not all homes are strong enough to support the weight.
 They are also expensive, and slate roofs require a specialist to install them, which can be hard to find.
 Repairs can also be more difficult for slate tiles and shingles.
 In terms of price, slate is one of the more expensive types of roofing because of how it is produced.
 Slate needs to be harvested from natural quarries and then shaped into roofing material.
 It’s also heavy so the cost of shipping it is astronomical.
 For these reasons slate is one of the more expensive roofing materials you will find.

-Clay tiles are another natural roofing option, that are made from earthen clay and molded and fired for durability.
+Spanish tiles are another natural roofing option, that are made from earthen clay and molded and fired for durability.
 It is a great option for homes in hot climates, which makes them popular in southern coastal and desert regions.
 They also absorb less moisture, which means they require less maintenance.

 A major disadvantage of clay tiles is that they are expensive.
 While clay tiles are lighter than concrete tiles, they can add a lot of weight to a home's structure, which can cause issues.
 Although they offer some level of durability, clay tiles are incredibly fragile and can break when it comes to working on them.
 Cold weather areas are notoriously rough on clay, which becomes even more brittle in cold temperatures.

-Synthetic Composite Shingles
+Synthetic Composite

 Synthetic composite roofing is a lightweight, affordable option with extreme durability.
 Synthetic roofs offer the highest impact and fire ratings, hurricane-force wind resistance, and superior UV protection and insulation.
 It is not vulnerable to bug damage, rot, mold, algae, warping, buckling, or any of the other issues commonly faced by most roofing materials.